Lecrapouille/TimedPetriNetEditor/doc/export.md

 ## Export to C++ code

-If your net is a GRAFCET (SFC in English) you can generate the C++ code.
+If your net is a GRAFCET (GRAphe Fonctionnel de Commande Etapes-Transitions in French, aka Sequential Function Chart (SFC) in English) you can generate the C++ code.
 More details [here](grafcet.md).